 The centre of Lodi, and your starting place for a visit, is the large Victory Square (Piazza della Vittoria).
 Around this square, which gives a very attractive centre to the town and is also the highlight of your visit, you can see the 12th century cathedral, the principal monument in the town, and a good number of other interesting historical buildings.
 Many of the buildings around the square have retained their traditional medieval arcades at street level.

-Lodi cathedral: built between 1158 and 1284 the church spans vrious architectural styles, with a roman style facade, a gothic style porch and a renaissance period rose window.
+Lodi cathedral: built between 1158 and 1284 the church spans various architectural styles, with a roman style facade, a gothic style porch and a renaissance period rose window.
 The belltower was added later, in the 16th century.
 Particularly noteworthy inside the cathedral are the 15th century sculpture depicting 'Lamentation for the Dead Christ' and the altarpiece.